GermainGrumel/ionic-tsx-react/README.md

 This is the app made with Vanilla JavaScript

 # Ionic-react
-This is the app made with React.js, Typescript and Ionic
-# ionic-tsx-react
-# ionic-tsx-react
+Download the files below the folder with a white arrow and run npm install && npm run dev in your CLI